 21. A Date With You

-Bonding time with their grandchildren is the No. 1 item on the list of every grandparent we surveyed.
+Bonding time with their grandchildren is the No. 1 item on the list of every grandparent surveyed.
 As we get older, we tend to feel isolated from others, especially our families.
 Our children grow up and have families of their own.
 It leaves many grandparents with the feeling of a perpetual empty nest.
-The Health Resources and Services Administration reports that nearly half of seniors experience loneliness regularly.
+The Health Resources and Services Administration reports that nearly half of older adults experience loneliness regularly.

 But that’s not the only reason grandparents crave bonding time with their families.
 They also just really love spending time with you.